 - Alternatives To Stripe For Nonprofits

-Limitations Of Using Stripe For Nonprofits
+- FAQS: Stripe For Nonprofits

-Stripe Nonprofit Rates & Pricing
+Stripe Nonprofit Pricing

-- Credit Card Transactions: 2.2% + $0.30
+- Credit Card Transactions (except American Express): 2.2% + $0.30

 - ACH Transactions: 0.8% (max. $5)

-How To Create A Nonprofit Account For Stripe
+How To Create A Stripe Nonprofit Account

 Stripe doesn’t have nonprofit accounts per se; you just apply for a nonprofit discount.
 This can add to some confusion because Stripe uses the base processing rate to determine what other features are included in your account.
-Here’s how you do that.
+Here’s how you do that: